 The State of Minnesota requires every county to adopt a local water management plan.
 The plan addresses land use decisions across the county that will help with local goals and priorities to improve and protect surface and groundwater resources.

-In 2015, the State of Minnesota proposed a new approach to watershed management referred to as One Watershed One Plan which has multiple government units working together to develop a water management plan based off of a major watershed boundary.
+In 2015, the state of Minnesota shifted it's efforts towards a watershed wide approach when working with watershed management priorities, goals, and implementation activities.
+Numerous local government units, state and federal agencies, as well as other stakeholders work together to develop a 10 year Comprehensive Watershed Management Plan know as One Watershed One Plan (1W1P).
 The idea is to work on a major watershed scale which in return should be more effective in improving, restoring, and protecting our resources.
-Le Sueur County has four major watersheds: Cannon River, Middle Minnesota River, Lower Minnesota River, and Le Sueur River.
+Le Sueur County has four major watersheds: Cannon River, Middle Minnesota River, Lower Minnesota River, and Le Sueur River

 One Watershed One Plan

 If you would like more information about the One Watershed One Plan program, please visit the Board of Water and Soil Resources (BWSR) website (located below) or watch a video (located above).